 - Custom services use custom flows

-Real-World Provisioning Workflow
+A Real Provisioning Workflow

-- 00:00 — Client places order and pays
+- Minute 0 — Client places order and pays

-- 00:02 — IPAM allocates primary IP, additional IPs, and IPv6 block
+- Minute 2 — IPAM allocates primary IP, additional IPs, and IPv6 block

-- 00:15 — OS installation completes, post-install scripts run
+- Installation completes — Post-install scripts run

-- 00:16 — Service record updated with IP, credentials, and access details
+- Service record updated with IP, credentials, and access details

 Advanced: IPAM Auto-Allocation Rules

-FluxBilling's IPAM allocation rules are configured per product and support sophisticated scenarios:
+FluxBilling''s IPAM allocation rules are configured per product and support sophisticated scenarios:

 - Subnet selection — Choose which subnets to allocate from based on datacenter, rack, or VLAN